KipCollo/ToolsCorn/DevOps/Readme.md

 - Automation:- Reduces time consumption during testing and deployment.Bugs can be catched quickly.
 - Collaboration:- Development and Operations team collaborates as DevOps team,which improves cultural model as teams become more productive.
-- Integration:- Applications need to be integrated with other components in the envoironment.Integration phase is where existing code is combined with new functionality and then tested.
+- Integration:- Applications need to be integrated with other components in the environment.Integration phase is where existing code is combined with new functionality and then tested.
-- Configuration Management:- It ensures application interacts with only those resources that are concerned with the environment in which it runs.The configuartyion file can be written during deloyment,or they can be loaded at run time,depending on environment it is running.
+- Configuration Management:- It ensures application interacts with only those resources that are concerned with the environment in which it runs.The configuartion file can be written during deployment,or they can be loaded at run time,depending on environment it is running.

 It involves:-